626619403/626619403.github.io/PS.md

 1. For researching, enough communication with top personnel in the industry is indispensable.
 So I want to go out to see the world and meeting more people come from different area.
 2. The employment situation in recent years in China has been quite severe.
 It's also make it easier for me to have funding sources to ensure that my dad won't be kicked out of the hospital for not having enough money.

-## Why MBZUAI?

-AS you now, I'm a poor guy.
-Training AI needs a lot of money to buy GPU, which is unaffordable for me.
-I also considered KAUST, but they almost only hire PhD and I don't have enough research experience.
-So I want to try asking if you are willing to accept me.
-If you need a research assistant, please also consider me.

 ## Relevant experience & Merits & Disadvantages